 What Is CNC (Care for Newcomer Children)?

 Since 2003, CIES has offered its Care for Newcomer Children (CNC) program, also known as Childminding.
-The service is free of charge for CIES LINC, EST, and REDI students’ children between 19 months and 6 years of age.
-Our CNC program provides activities that are age appropriate for the participating children.
+The service is free of charge for LINC, EST, and REDI students’ children between 19 months and 6 years of age.
+Our CNC program provides activities that are age-appropriate for the participating children.

 Our CNC staff plan regular activities that are age-appropriate and sensitive to children’s past experiences while introducing them to Canadian society.
 To foster respect and understanding within a multicultural context, we encourage children’s creativity while taking into account their variations in physical, mental, and emotional development.

-Before a child can be admitted to CNC, parents will be required to provide proper documentations for their eligible child.
-These include: current immunization records and AB Healthcare Card.
+Before a child can be admitted to CNC, parents will be required to provide proper documentation for their eligible child.
+This includes the child’s current immunization records and their Alberta Health Card.

 Am I Eligible?

-- Must be enrolled in CIES’ LINC, REDI, or EST program.
+- Must be enrolled in CIES’ LINC or EST program.

 - Children must be between 19 months and 6 years of age.

-- Children must have up-to-date vaccinations reports and documentation.
+- Children must have up-to-date vaccination reports and documentation.